Atlantic-Otter/Where2Next/README.md

 - Enter the location and time frame you're looking to book through
 - Fuzzy searching via <a href="https://github.com/reactjs/react-autocomplete">React Autocomplete</a>
 - Login - optional until checkout
-- The URL updates based to reflect search parameters - share it via the header's social media buttons at any time while browsing.
+- The URL changes to reflect search parameters - share it via the social media buttons at any time while browsing.

 ### Selecting and navigating &nbsp; 🔀

 #### Events:
-- Lists upcoming events in the selected timeframe and destination
+- Lists upcoming events in the selected timeframe/destination
+- Search keywords to filter results
-- Users may add events to their trip, see more info, and sort by date, price, or distance
+- Users may add events to their trip, see more info and sort by date/price/distance

 #### Flights:
 - Lists flights to destination in selected timeframe